-Working in special educational needs and disability support can be one of the most rewarding, inspiring and satisfying careers.
-This course will prepare you for a broad range of roles working with individuals that have special learning needs, such as specific learning difficulties, physical disabilities, behavioural problems and sensory impairments.
+This course prepares you for a broad range of roles where you can improve the life experiences of individuals with special learning needs.
+You’ll build the skills and knowledge to support children and adults with diverse needs, such as specific learning difficulties, physical disabilities, behavioural problems and sensory impairments.

-Our specialist course has been designed to equip you with an in-depth understanding of all aspects of SEND.
-You’ll regularly engage in discussions and debates surrounding SEND, using current and thought provoking research to stimulate your thinking.
-The skills and knowledge that you’ll develop will be underpinned by the exploration of the possible psychological, sociological, philosophical and biological causes of SEND.
+You’ll gain an in-depth understanding of all aspects of SEND.
+We engage you in discussions and debates, harnessing the latest research to stimulate your thinking and challenge your ideas.
+You’ll also explore the possible psychological, sociological, philosophical and biological causes of SEND.

-You’ll benefit from practical experience by undertaking two placements during the course.
-You can choose to be based in a range of settings such as hospitals, schools, social services, adult provision or charitable organisations.
+You’ll undertake two placements as part of your studies, giving you important insights into professional practice.
+You can choose to be based in a variety of settings such as hospitals, schools, social services, adult provision or charitable organisations.
+In your second year, you’ll have the option to undertake study and a placement abroad.

 Five GCSEs at Grade C or above, including Maths and English